tu-studio/lac26_presentation/slides/00-all.md

 Notes:

-- The first contribution is ANIRA - an architecture for neural network inference in real-time audio applications
+- The first contribution is ANIRA - an architecture for neural network inference in real-time audio applications - project done with my colleague Valentin Ackva
 - Anira is a C++ library that tries to bridge the gap between neural audio research and real-time applications
 - It has two major focus areas - first the real-time safe integration of neural networks into DAWs, audio plugins and audio applications in general
 - For this it supports the major inference engines (engines to process neural networks) and custom backends